olebole/irafdoc/doc/nttools.tselect.rst

   <p>
   The pattern match operator (?=) has no corresponding Fortran form.
 It takes a string expression as its first argument and a pattern as its second argument.
-  The result is <tt>"yes"</tt> if the pattern is contained in the string expression.
+  The result is <span style="font-family: monospace;">"yes"</span> if the pattern is contained in the string expression.
   Patterns are strings which may contain meta-characters (i.e., wildcard characters used in pattern matching).
   The meta-characters themselves can be matched by preceeding them with the escape